asmelko/cross-corr-jpdc/README.md

 # Cross-correlation measurements

+## TODOs
+- read the CUDA event times only during finalize, so that we prevent hidden synchronization during the run of the algorihtm

 ## Profiling

 When profiling on localhost, you will need to either configure X server so that the NVidia device is run in non-interactive mode,